 - Faculty teaching on-campus will qualify for a teaching assistant (TA) if they have a class enrollment of over 32.
 Faculty will qualify for a TA for an online class (not hybrid) or doctoral class if it reaches 25 or more students.
-Teaching assistants will be hired according to the number of credit hours in the course and will be paid \$1,750 to support a three credit hour course.
+Teaching assistants will be hired according to the number of credit hours in the course and will be paid \$1,890 (beginning in January 2025) to support a three credit hour course.
 A three hour course requires the TA to work 100 hours, while effort for courses with different loads is prorated accordingly. - Teaching assistant (TA)/secondary instructor will be hired using the following guidelines: Teaching assistantships are offered first to graduate students.
 If there are no graduate students available to assist with a course, a secondary instructor may be hired into a lecturer position but at the TA pay rate.
-This appointment must otherwise be consistent with lecturer policy. - To hire a TA, submit online request form through the SEHD Impact site.
-The instructor will submit a brief written plan of the duties the TA will perform, including the number of hours required for those duties.
+This appointment must otherwise be consistent with lecturer policy. - To hire a TA, the program leader should submit the SEHD Hire Request Form.
+Please submit a brief written plan of the duties the TA will perform, including the number of hours required for those duties.
 Less than 3 credit hour-classes, pay and work hours are prorated.
 If this is the first online class in which the instructor has used a TA, the instructor is encouraged to obtain the advice of online experts from the Faculty Development Center in order to figure out how to best use a TA in an online class.